PlumpMath/piotr-yuxuan.github.io/_posts/2015-07-02-about-map-in-france.md

 Open innovation helps the France inhabitant for basic things like finding a way or having a look at a map.
 As we've seen elsewhere, France government is [currently harshly fighting](https://en.wikipedia.org/wiki/Uber_(company)#UberPop_and_UberPool_in_Paris_and_New_York) against it. <small>GG</small> Monsieur H<small>OLLANDE</small>.

 [^1]: Actually I dislike to write billets but I'm used to do so when upset.
-I shouldn't be pessimistic and say this article is #1 of a series but I've been living in that country, I know it'll show me I'm one hundred percent right ><
+I shouldn't be pessimistic and say this article is #1 of a series but I've been living in that country, I know it'll show me to be one hundred percent right ><